ajaysusarla/skiplistdb/README.md

-# Two Skip
+# Skiplist DB

-A two level skip list implementation based on the implementation in Cyrus IMAPD.
+A two level and a zero level skip list db based on the implementation in Cyrus IMAPD.